tobinbradley/dirt-simple-postgis-http-api/README.md

 })
 ```

-### Miscellaneous errata
+### Tips

 - If you modify code or add a route, dirt will not see it until dirt is restarted.
 - The `mvt` route requires PostGIS 2.4 or higher.
 - If you are using apache or nginx as a proxy, it's recommended to use an A-name rather than a relative path, which could lead to bad links in the Swagger documentation page.
 - If you pass path parameters that have encoded slashes through Apache (i.e. `%2F`), Apache by default will reject those requests with a 404 (Docs: [AllowEncodedSlashes](https://httpd.apache.org/docs/2.4/mod/core.html#allowencodedslashes)).
-To fix that, add `AllowEncodedSlashes NoDecode` to the end of your httpd.conf:
+To fix that, add `AllowEncodedSlashes NoDecode` to the end of your httpd.conf.